Use gst-shark

 max-bitrate=120000000 max-lateness=-1 qos-dscp=60 async=false

 Check for the time (in nanosecond for latency) marked in bold in the following logs.
-The initial few readings may be high due to initialization time, but become stable after initialization is complete.
+The initial few readings are high due to initialization time, but become stable after initialization is complete.
 For example, the following logs shows ~12 ms of latency for stream-out pipeline.

 0:00:21.633532492 20066 0x558abfb8a0 TRACE GST_TRACER :0:: latency,